OfficeDev/office-js-docs-pr/docs/develop/add-ins-with-angular2.md

 ```

 > [!NOTE]
-> For further information follow the official guide on [The Ahead-of-Time (AOT) compiler](https://angular.io/guide/aot-compiler)
+> To learn more about the Angular Ahead-of-Time (AOT) compiler, see the [official guide](https://angular.io/guide/aot-compiler).